 My professional career path has taken me through the music industry, where I tripped over entrepreneurship and fell into technology.
 Whether a performance, a business venture or new interactive software, I focus on turning ideas into reality.

-Today I am the Director of Digital Business for Naxos Records, the founder of podcast.io, Chief Architect for a non-profit called First Generation and will occasionally squeeze in a very small amount of freelance work here and there.
+Today I am the Director of Digital Business for Naxos Records, the creator of podcast.io, and will on very rare occasion squeeze in a very small amount of freelance design/development work here and there.

 Wouldn’t it be amazing if I inspired others through incredible feats of endurance?